 - Drain excess water from the dal and transfer it to the jar of a blender/mixer grinder.

-- Grind dal into a thick and smooth paste by adding water into batches.
+- Grind dal into a thick and smooth paste by adding water in batches.
 I use 5-6 tbsp water.

 - Grind until the batter is fluffy and has a smooth texture.